Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 :ref:`learn_plugin_development_add_storage_add_string_int_table` and tuples created in :ref:`learn_plugin_development_add_tuples`.

-The Admin and Server services talk to each other via a Vortex, this is the name given to the transport layer of VortexJS and VortexPY.
+The Admin and Logic services talk to each other via a Vortex, this is the name given to the transport layer of VortexJS and VortexPY.

 A plugin developer could choose to use standard HTTP requests with JSON, however,